Sairyss/domain-driven-hexagon/README.md

 ## Recommendations for smaller APIs

 Be careful when implementing any complex architecture in small-medium sized projects with not a lot of business logic.
-Some of the building blocks/patterns/principles may fit well, but others may be an overengineering.
+Some building blocks/patterns/principles may fit well, but others may be an overengineering.

 For example: